Manage Catalyst SD-WAN Security Objects and Security Profiles

 Certificate Lifetime (in Days)

 The TLS/SSL Profile policy is used to manage encrypted traffic within a unified security policy.
-To create a TLS/SSL Profile Policy in Security Cloud Control, you need to first configure the Certificate Authority (CA) Certificate in Catalyst SD-WAN.
+To create a TLS/SSL profile policy in Security Cloud Control Firewall Management, you must first configure the certificate authority (CA) certificate in Catalyst SD-WAN.
 This is a prerequisite for enabling the TLS proxy functionality.

 Field